arush-sal/gobook/ch05-custom-datatypes.md

 * Looping: We can iterate over a map just like any other data structure using the keyword `range` and it will return both the `keys` and the `values` **in no particular order**, but we can define the order by the use of sorting.
 * Deleting an element of a map: `delete(newMap, "TwitterHandle")`
-    > If you try to delete a non-existing element from a map then Go won't complain about it i.e it won't through an error.
+    > If you try to delete a non-existing element from a map then Go won't complain about it i.e it won't throw an error.

 ## Errors